 If we are social animals, as Aristotle proposed, love is what glues us together.

-Sadness can be unpleasant, and it is stigmatized in today’s society, where we are supposed to be always happy, and if not, at least in control of our emotions.
-We are not supposed to be sad or having a bad time.
-However, sadness has a critical role to play, and it is vital for our wellbeing.
+Sadness can be unpleasant, and it is stigmatised in today’s society, where we are supposed to be always happy and, if not, at least in control of our emotions.
+We are not supposed to be sad.

 Sadness allows us to mourn for something or someone important we have lost.
 It is a way of valuing and appreciating this thing or person, a way to say goodbye, and a necessary step to get over it.
 Without having the place and time to be sad, you won’t overcome the loss.